-Nshould be 1 if the next statement from the master does not use
+Nshould be 1 if the next statement from the source does not use

 LAST_INSERT_ID().
 Otherwise, the value should be 2.
 The reason for using a value of 2 for statements that use

-LAST_INSERT_ID()is that they take two events in the binary log of the master.
+LAST_INSERT_ID()is that they take two events in the binary log of the source.

-If you are sure that the slave started out perfectly synchronized with the master, and that no one has updated the tables involved outside of the slave thread, then presumably the discrepancy is the result of a bug.
+If you are sure that the replica started out perfectly synchronized with the source, and that no one has updated the tables involved outside of the replication SQL thread, then presumably the discrepancy is the result of a bug.
 If you are running the most recent version of MySQL, please report the problem.
 If you are running an older version, try upgrading to the latest production release to determine whether the problem persists.